About Cultúrlann Uí Chanáin

 Cultúrlann Uí Chanáin also provided space for established related businesses and groups such as Dearcán (Irish language TV production company), Ciste Infhestíochta Ghaeilge, Comhaltas Ceoltóiri Éireann, and Cumann na bPíobairí, which are still in operation today and which have created a vibrant Irish cultural and arts based economy in the North West of Ireland.
 This continuing transformation of An Gaeláras’ Cultural Quarter to an Irish cultural and arts centre of excellence has placed a significant responsibility on the board of management and staff of An Gaeláras Ltd to match this pace of transformation in its delivery of community arts and education services.

-The new building is a space for learning, creativity, exploration and enterprise and a beacon for the Irish speakers throughout the island of Ireland.
-The group currently draws the majority of its 126,000 annual users from the North West area, however there are an increasing number of users from outside this natural catchment and An Gaeláras views these markets as those with the most growth potential.
+The new building is a space for learning, creativity, exploration, enterprise, and a beacon for the Irish speakers throughout the island of Ireland.
+We welcome the majority of our learners, audience members, and visitors from the North West area, however there are an increasing number of people coming from further afield, reflecting the Irish language and culture revival we are witnessing today.

-The CEO and staff were central to the organising and delivery of the Fleadh Cheoil na hÉireann in August 2013 and to the Pan-Celtic Festival in April 2014 and the profile, status and stakeholder relationships that they have developed as a result of this are significant and will contribute to the future development plans of the organisation.
+A highlight of our work has been successfully bidding, organising, and leading on delivering Fleadh Cheoil na hÉireann in August 2013 and the Pan-Celtic Festival in April 2014.
+The former of which attracted 430,000 visitors to the city.
+The profile, status and stakeholder relationships that they have developed as a result of this are significant and will contribute to the future development plans of the organisation.

 - Procurement and delivery of Fleadh Cheoil na hÉireann 2013